Non-perturbative guiding center model for magnetized plasmas

+{ Such deviations may appear surprising because estimating $\epsilon$ for $\alpha$-particles in existing stellarator reactor concepts using nominal minor radius as magnetic scale length $L_0$ leads to $\epsilon\sim 2\text{-}3\%$.
+However, modern stellarator designs often feature highly elongated and curved poloidal cross sections.
+The \emph{local} $\epsilon$ in those regions may exceed the nominal value by a factor of ${\sim}\,5$, leading to a bleaker view of guiding center validity.
+For example, detailed phase portraits of $\alpha$-particle trajectories in the $2D$ magnetic field $\bm{B} = B(x,y)\,\bm{e}_z$, with

+reveal significant shifts in particle drift surfaces away from traditional guiding center predictions for $\epsilon \sim 15\%$ (note that $B$ is scaled so $L_0=1$).
+See Fig.~\ref{fig:epsilons}.
+Since bounce motion and field line curvature play no role in this field, the quality of traditional guiding center predictions at $\epsilon\sim 15\%$ should only degrade further in a fully $3D$ configuration.
+Worse still, Fig.~\ref{fig:epsilons} reveals that including higher-order perturbative corrections \cite{Burby_gc_2013} to the traditional guiding center model, which represents a low-order truncation, offers limited accuracy improvements, if any.
+This signifies collapse of the optimal truncation order \cite{Berry_1991} for the adiabatic invariant asymptotic series.
+These observations motivate development of a non-perturbative variant of guiding center theory to replace traditional guiding center when it fails. }

-In this Letter we describe a non-perturabative guiding center model suitable for $\alpha$-particles in stellarators.
-First we deduce non-perturbative guiding center equations of motion assuming the non-perturbative adiabatic invariant $\mathcal{J}$ is known.
-Remarkably, these equations are completely determined by first-order derivatives of $\mathcal{J}$ and the magnetic field.
-They enjoy a Hamiltonian structure comparable with that of the usual asymptotic theory \cite{Littlejohn_1981}.
+This Letter describes a non-perturabative guiding center model suitable for $\alpha$-particles in stellarators,{ runaway electrons in tokamaks \cite{Carbajal_2017,Carbajal_2020}, and magnetically-confined energetic particles \cite{Ogawa_2016} produced by neutral beams \cite{Pefferle_2015}, ion cyclotron resonance heating, or fusion reactions \cite{Cecconello_2018} more broadly.} { First we deduce formally-exact non-perturbative guiding center equations of motion assuming a hidden symmetry with associated conserved quantity $\mathcal{J}$.
+We refer to $\mathcal{J}$ as the non-perturbative adiabatic invariant.} These equations are completely determined by first-order derivatives of $\mathcal{J}$ and the magnetic field.
+They enjoy Hamiltonian structure comparable with that of asymptotic theory \cite{Littlejohn_1981}.
 Then we describe a data-driven method for learning $\mathcal{J}$ from a dataset of full-orbit $\alpha$-particle trajectories.
-We apply this method to $\alpha$ dynamics in the fields underlying Fig. \ref{fig:epsilons} and find that the non-perturbative guiding center model determined by our learned $\mathcal{J}$ significantly outperforms the standard guiding center expansion.
-Our work establishes the need for a non-perturbative adiabatic invariant that can be applied in any magnetic field configuration; the method of finding $\mathcal{J}$ reported here can only be applied on a per-magnetic-field basis.
-The fact that such a general-purpose adiabatic invariant exists in the perturbative regime suggests a non-perturbative general-purpose adiabatic invariant may exist as well.
+We apply this method to the $\alpha$-particle dynamics shown in Fig.~\ref{fig:epsilons} and find the learned non-perturbative guiding center model significantly outperforms the standard guiding center expansion. { Our proposed method for learning $\mathcal{J}$ applies on a per-magnetic field basis; changing $\bm{B}$ requires re-training.
+This makes it well-suited to stellarator design assessment tasks, such as $\alpha$-loss-fraction uncertainty quantification.}